 Now if you’ll excuse me, it’s nap time.

 Remember that first job, probably in 9th or 10th grade?
 Someone handed you a ten for a $2.50 item and you counted their change back to them: 50 makes it three, four, five, and another five makes it ten.
 Thank you!
 Come again!

 Surprisingly enough, it occurred to me yesterday, as the clerks handed me back lumps of cash, change, and receipts that I'd not had change counted back to me in years.

 "Ha!" she says.
 "I think it's because they can't add."

-"You do realize," I said, "that we are of the generation that checks our calculators by working it out on paper."
+"You do realize," I say, "that we are of the generation that checks our calculators by working it out on paper."

-She laughed.
+She laughs.
 "I had an argument with someone just the other day that there was no way that six 39-cent cookies came to four dollars."

-"Because it's what the cash register kept ringing up!
+"It was what the cash register kept ringing up!
 I'd tell her that it was wrong, she'd zero it out, ring it up again and there it was!
 Four dollars!
 So I told her, look, let's say the cookies are 40 cents apiece.
-There's six of them.
+There're six of them.
 Six times forty is what?"